Ruqsana Begum: Early life

-Begum was born in Bethnal Green and was brought up in Seven Kings, Ilford, London, England to a family of Bangladeshi origin.
+Begum was born and bought up in Bethnal Green, London, England to a family of Bangladeshi origin.
 She comes from a traditional, religious family and grew up in a strict Muslim household.

 Begum's paternal grandfather moved to the United Kingdom from Sylhet Division, Bangladesh, to fight for the British in the Second World War.
 Her father, Awlad, worked as a tailor-cum-machinist in a factory making leather jackets for high street fashion stores and her mother, Minara, was a housewife.
-The family lived in a council flat among the predominantly Bangladeshi community.
-She is the second eldest of four children and lives at home with her family.
+She is the second eldest of four children.

 Begum went to the local primary school and then to Swanlea School.
 She studied A-levels in art, history, Bengali, media studies.
 After studying at UzSWLU in Tashkent, Uzbekistan, in 2006, Begum graduated with a degree in Architecture from the University of Westminster.
 She was a trainee architect and was made redundant after the company she worked for made cuts.
 She is a part-qualified architect.

 As a child, Begum played football, badminton and swimming.
 Since the age of five or six she has been fascinated by martial arts and was inspired by Muhammad Ali and Bruce Lee.